Munshigiri: Production

 This is the first time, any Bangladeshi-origin detective story is going to be adopted into a film.
 The director has waited two years to make this film.
 And the director and producers have the plan to make two more sequels to this film.
-Chorki has announced Munshigiri on 15 January 2021.
-On the same day it is announced that Naseef Amin will write a script based on the novel Mriterao Kotha Bole by Shibabrata Barman, and Chanchal Chowdhury and Dilara Hanif Purnima were cast in the lead roles.
+Chorki announced Munshigiri on 15 January 2021.
+On the same day it was announced that Naseef Amin would write a script based on the novel Mriterao Kotha Bole by Shibabrata Barman, and Chanchal Chowdhury and Dilara Hanif Purnima were cast in the lead roles.
 On 28 January 2021, Sabnam Faria joined the cast of the film.
 Filming began on 15 February 2021.

-In an interview with Sara Fairuz Zaima director Amitabh Reza Chowdhury said that principal photography has taken place in Karwan Bazar, Bakshi Bazar, Bangla Bazar, and different other locations in Dhaka.
-He also added that filming has been interrupted three times due to COVID-19 breakdown related lockdown in Bangladesh.
+In an interview with Sara Fairuz Zaima director Amitabh Reza Chowdhury said that principal photography had taken place in Karwan Bazar, Bakshi Bazar, Bangla Bazar, and different other locations in Dhaka.
+He also added that filming had been interrupted three times due to COVID-19 breakout related lockdown in Bangladesh.